H.J. Martin and Son plays role at Bubolz Nature Preserve facility

 H.J.
 Martin and Son lent its expertise to two areas of this community-based project, walls & ceilings, along with polished concrete.

 The company’s Walls & Ceilings team installed 10,000-square-feet of acoustical ceiling tile, much of it in the banquet and event space.
 In conjunction with those areas, H.J.
 Martin and Son also put four new operable partitions in place.

 The 3-4 person installation team of H.J.
 Martin and Son successfully met an important challenge.
 With several ceiling clouds in the new facility, it was important that wood trim be supported at the ceiling cloud perimeters.

 A popular flooring trend because of its superior durability, maintenance ease/cost and performance, polished concrete was the choice for 6,000 square feet within the new Gordon Bubolz Nature Reserve.
 A national leader in concrete polishing, H.J.
 Martin and Son utilized one crew of three technicians on this project.

-Under the direction of Tim LaSure, all polished-concrete work was completed efficiently over a one-week period just prior to the nature center’s opening, experiencing no major obstacles.
+All polished concrete work was completed efficiently over a one-week period just prior to the nature center’s opening, experiencing no major obstacles.